Onolax/Task-Tracker-CLI/readme.md

 # daTask - Task Manager CLI

-`daTask` is a simple CLI tool to manage tasks locally using a JSON file (`tasks.json`).
+This is a project to submit on roadmap.sh for review, project is on (https://github.com/Onolax/Task-Tracker-CLI) `daTask` is a simple CLI tool to manage tasks locally using a JSON file (`tasks.json`).

 ## Features